Jean-Paul Pigasse

-Jean-Paul Pigasse (born 1939) is a Brazzaville-based French journalist and media proprietor.
+Jean-Paul Pigasse (26 July 1939 – 11 July 2026) was a French journalist and media proprietor based in Brazzaville.

 Early life

-Jean-Paul Pigasse was born on 26 July 1939 in Toulouse, France.
+Jean-Paul Pigasse was born in Toulouse, France on 26 July 1939.

 Career

 Pigasse wrote under the pseudonym of 'Favilla' for Les Echos from 1978 to 1984.
 He is the author of five non-fiction books.

-He is the owner of ADIAC, a communications firm which publishes the daily newspaper Les Dépêches de Brazzaville in the Republic of the Congo.
-He is friends with Congolese President Denis Sassou Nguesso.
+He was the owner of ADIAC, a communications firm which publishes the daily newspaper Les Dépêches de Brazzaville in the Republic of the Congo.
+He was friends with Congolese President Denis Sassou Nguesso.

 In 2002, Tracfin realised that in 1999–2000, he had received 2.2 million Francs (around 340,000 Euros) from an offshore company called Socoil.
 Out of this sum, 1.2 million Francs were transferred to French businessman André Tarallo as a payback for a prior loan.

-Personal life
+Personal life and death

-His wife is a cousin of French businessman Alfred Sirven.
-He lives in Brazzaville, Congo.
+His wife was a cousin of French businessman Alfred Sirven.
+Pigasse lived in Brazzaville, Congo.
+He died on 11 July 2026, at the age of 86.